radiantlogic-v8/documentation-new/documentation/configuration/security/client-cert-truststore.md

 ## Viewing Client Certificates

-To view a certificate, select the certificate in the list and click **View**.
+To view a certificate, select the certificate in the list and click the inline **View Certificate** option.
 Valuable information about the certificate is shown (who issued the certificate, who the certificate was issued to, when the certificate is set to expire, status…etc.).

 ![View Certificate](Media/view-cert.jpg)